 Government support for low-carbon dispatchable generation from 2027

-If approved, the plan will keep the power station running until 2031.
-Under this proposed agreement, Drax Power Station can step in to increase generation when there isn’t enough electricity, helping to avoid the need to use more gas or import power from Europe.
-When there’s too much electricity on the UK grid, Drax can reduce generation, helping to balance the system.
+Under the agreement, Drax Power Station can step in to increase generation when there isn’t enough electricity, potentially avoiding the need to burn more gas or import power from Europe.
+When there’s too much electricity, Drax can turn down and help to balance the system.

 Keeping the lights on